winesapOS/winesapOS/README.md

 - As of May 2023, out of the top [100 most popular games](https://store.steampowered.com/charts/mostplayed) on Steam, [91% are playable on Linux](https://www.protondb.com/dashboard) and only [33% are playable on macOS](https://www.pcgamingwiki.com/wiki/List_of_OS_X_64-bit_games).
 - The Apple M1 Arm-based processor has limited graphics capabilities and that are [comparable to integrated graphics offered by AMD and Intel](https://arstechnica.com/gadgets/2020/11/hands-on-with-the-apple-m1-a-seriously-fast-x86-competitor/).
 These Macs are not designed to be gaming computers.
     - Intel x86_64 games played through the Rosetta 2 compatibility layer have over a [20% performance penalty](https://www.macrumors.com/2020/11/15/m1-chip-emulating-x86-benchmark/).
+    - On Apple Silicon, OpenGL is only provided by the [Metal for WebGL translation layer](https://github.com/KhronosGroup/MoltenVK/issues/203#issuecomment-1525594425).
 - Steam Play's Proton is only [supported on Linux](https://github.com/ValveSoftware/Proton/wiki/Requirements) ([not macOS](https://github.com/ValveSoftware/Proton/issues/1344)).
 - Old and incomplete implementations of [OpenGL 4.1 and OpenCL 1.2](https://support.apple.com/en-us/101525).
 - No native Vulkan support.